 Ethereum price prediction for 2019, 2020, 2024 by WalletInvestor

 WalletInvestor has a positive long term forecast for ETH.
 By the end of 2019, the coin will grow to $135.
-The next year Ethereum will be traded between $183 and $363 – by the end of the year Ether will cost $338.
+The next year Ethereum will be traded between $183 and $363 – by the end of the year Ethereum price will be about $338.
 2021 will be a bit of a bearish year, but ETH will manage to return to its previous positions.
 For the next two years, the coin will gradually grow.
-But in 2024, they have Ethereum falling from $450 to $363.
+But in 2024, they have Ethereum price falling from $450 to $363.

 Ethereum price forecast for 2019, 2020, 2022 by TradingBeasts

-According to DigitalCoinPrice, Ethereum will cost $150 at the end of this year and then gradually grow to $569.28 over the next five:
+According to DigitalCoinPrice, Ethereum price will reach $150 at the end of this year and then gradually grow to $569.28 over the next five:

 - In 2020 – $160